Claims Examiner Workers Compensation

 For nearly 50 years, Sedgwick has been helping employers answer virtually every question there is about workers' compensation.
 We have experience in nearly every type of industry, in every region, providing the broadest range of programs and services.

-: To analyze complex or technically difficult workers' compensation claims to determine benefits due; to work with high exposure claims involving litigation and rehabilitation; to ensure ongoing adjudication of claims within service expectations, industry best practices and specific client service requirements; and to identify subrogation of claims and negotiate settlements.
+PRIMARY PURPOSE: To analyze complex or technically difficult workers' compensation claims to determine benefits due; to work with high exposure claims involving litigation and rehabilitation; to ensure ongoing adjudication of claims within service expectations, industry best practices and specific client service requirements; and to identify subrogation of claims and negotiate settlements.

 ESSENTIAL FUNCTIONS and RESPONSIBILITIES

 - Analyzes and processes complex or technically difficult workers' compensation claims by investigating and gathering information to determine the exposure on the claim; manages claims through well-developed action plans to an appropriate and timely resolution.

 - Negotiates settlement of claims within designated authority.

 - Calculates and assigns timely and appropriate reserves to claims; manages reserve adequacy throughout the life of the claim.

 - Calculates and pays benefits due; approves and makes timely claim payments and adjustments; and settles clams within designated authority level.